matn7/Google-Platform-Notes/flashcard/SystemDesign.md

 88) Latency and Throughput?
 Answer: Latency and throughput are the two most important measures of the performance of a system.
 Latency: Time required to send packet from one computer to other in computer network.
 Measured in 'milliseconds'.
-Check inter-node propagation time.
+Check internode propagation time.
-Throughput: Quantity of data, which can be send by network in a time.
+Throughput: Quantity of data, which can be sent by network in a time.
 Measured in 'bytes per seconds', 'kilobytes per seconds'.
 Connection throughput limitation, use of resource be app or quality of connection.

 89) Key-Value Store?